 One of the new events at Put-in-Bay Yacht Club this season is the Mayfly Festival.
 Watch for details soon!
-Did you know that the estimated number of walleye in Lake Erie this year is 151,000,000.
+Did you know that Lake Erie’s estimated number of walleye this year is 151,000,000.
 If you spend your time ice fishing and haven’t got one yet, maybe you should find another hobby.

 Patrick Rogers tells us the Put-in-Bay EMS had six runs with three Lifeflights off the island in January.
-He says that was busy for January.
-Last month we wrote that NOAA forecasters were predicting warmer than usual weather for February.
-Boy were they wrong!
+He says that he was busy for January.
+Last month we wrote that NOAA forecasters were predicting warmer-than-usual weather for February.
+Boy, were they wrong!
 Our reporting about their forecast was not fake news.
-We were simply reporting what the weather experts were predicting.
-Just so you know, those same experts are predicting warmer than normal temperatures and more than normal precipitation for March and April.
+We were reporting what the weather experts were predicting.
+Just so you know, those same experts are predicting warmer-than-normal temperatures and more-than-normal precipitation for March and April.

 Put-in-Bay Watercraft Receives RISE Grant for GPS Units

 Among those in Ottawa County receiving a grant to help keep businesses afloat after last season’s Covid pandemic was Bob Gatewood at Put-in-Bay Watercraft Rental at the South Bass Island State Park.
 The Regional Incubator for Sustainability and Entrepreneurship, or RISE, a grant program for small-business innovation, was launched in Ottawa County last fall by the Ottawa County Improvement Corporation, the Ottawa County Community Foundation, and the Burton D. Morgan Foundation.